CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 #

-# RESTATEMENT (SECOND) OF CONTRACTS-
-# SCAN OF THE LEGAL CODIFICATION OF THE BODY OF CONTRACT LAW
-# IN RELATION WITH AN AALE/DAO ORIENTED LEGAL ANALYSIS
+## Restatement (Second) of Contracts-
+## Scan of the legal codification of the body of Contract Law
+## In relation with an AALE/DAO oriented legal analysis

-## FIRST ITERATION - DRAFT WITH “REQUEST FOR COMMENT” - Thank You.
+## First Iteration - DRAFT WITH “REQUEST FOR COMMENT” - Thank You.

 ## Reference: https://www.nylitigationfirm.com/files/restat.pdf

-## METHOD & SUMMARY FINDINGS
+#

+## Method and summary findings

 X

 X

 X

 X

 X

 X